-It is true that nursing has become less gendered and that the discrete sites for cure and care are becoming less reliable on human labor, yet the conventions attributed to the woman ever since continue to scrutinise its body as if cleanliness, tidiness and nurture are a practice of theirs only.
+It exposes the aesthetic qualities that have described the discrete sites for cure and care conventionally attributed to women, and the social expectations about their role in society, as if cleanliness, tidiness and nurture are a practice of theirs only.

 THIS PROJECT WAS THE RESULT OF THE BERLAGE THESIS PROJECT EXHIBITION AT THE FACULTY OF ARCHITECTURE AND THE BUILT ENVIRONMENT OF DELFT'S TECHNICAL UNIVERSITY.